trias-project/alien-fishes-checklist/README.md

 ## Repo structure

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
-Files indicated with `GENERATED` should not be edited manually.
+Files and directories indicated with `GENERATED` should not be edited manually.

 ```
-├── README.md         : Top-level description of the project
+├── README.md         : Description of this repository
-├── LICENSE           : Project license
+├── LICENSE           : Repository license
-├── .gitignore        : Files and folders to be ignored by git
+├── .gitignore        : Files and directories to be ignored by git
 │
 ├── data
 │   ├── raw           : Source data, input for mapping script
 │   └── processed     : Darwin Core output of mapping script GENERATED
 │
-├── docs              : Code for documentation website GENERATED
+├── docs              : Repository website GENERATED
 │
 ├── specifications    : Data specifications for the Darwin Core files
 │